Minerva, Queensland: History

 Minerva Provisional School opened on 8 November 1904 with Miss Elsie Hyde the first teacher.
-By June 1905 there were 31 students enrolled.
-On 1 January 1909 it became Minerva State School.
-It closed on 31 December 1928.
+By June 1905, there were 31 students enrolled.
+On 1 January 1909, it became Minerva State School.
+It closed on 31 December 1928 due to low student numbers and no suitable accommodation for the teacher.
+In 1933, the school building was rented out and then in 1938 sold by auction for £39 and then relocated to Emerald.
+It was on a 5 acre site that was formerly part of the Minerva Creek company reserve.

+The Springsure branch railway line opened on 15 August 1887, with the locality being served by two railway stations: